AMSUCF/Interactive-Digital-Narratives/inclass_two.md

 ![Twine interface](twinetwo.png)

+### Iterations and Export

 You can test the essay as you go by selecting “Play” under the Build menu (shown in figure 5.)

+Over the coures of our making exercises, we will gradually integrate additional visual elements into the work.
+Make sure to include at least some of these in your playable prototype: think about the color palette, text styles, and readability of your work.

 When the project is complete, you can share it with others by selecting “Publish to File”: this will allow you to save a complete .html file, viewable in any browser.

-**Post the .html export of your team's completed prototype to the Moodle assignment to receive full credit for this in-class exercise.**
+**Post the .html export of your team's completed prototype to the Moodle assignment on Thursday to receive full credit for this in-class exercise.**